syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-### Creating data object
+#### Creating data object

-The `SfDataForm` is a data edit control so, create a data object to edit the data object.
+The `SfDataForm` is a data edit control so, create a data object with details to create a data form based on your business requirement.

 Here, the data object named **DataModel** created with some properties.